dbt-labs/dbt-common/docs/guides/record_replay.md

 DBT_RECORDER_MODE=replay DBT_RECORDER_FILE_PATH=recording.json dbt run
 ```

+`DBT_RECORDER_ROW_LIMIT` is optional.
+When specified as an integer, it indicates the limit on how many rows of unbounded record structures (e.g. `agate.Table` results) when `DBT_RECORDER_MODE=record`.
+By default, no limit is set.
+This configuration should be leveraged when looking to optimize memory pressure that `DBT_RECORDER_MODE=record` may introduce when serializing large objects during execution.

 ## Final Thoughts

 We are aware of the potential limitations of this mechanism, since it makes several strong assumptions, not least of which are: